pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/envoy.md

 * **Provision a TCP load balancer** for all HTTP/HTTPS, gRPC/gRPCs, aws s3, /dex incoming traffic.
 The TCP load balancer (load balanced at L4 of the OSI model) will have port `80/443` forwarding to the `pachyderm-proxy` service entry point.
 Please take a look at the diagram above.

-    When Envoy is enabled with `type:LoadBalancer` (see the snippet of values.yaml allowing the proxy to below), Pachyderm creates a `pachyderm-proxy` service allowing your cloud platform (AWS, GKE...) to **provision a TCP Load Balancer automatically**.
+    When Envoy is enabled with `type:LoadBalancer` (see the snippet of values.yaml enabling the proxy), Pachyderm creates a `pachyderm-proxy` service allowing your cloud platform (AWS, GKE...) to **provision a TCP Load Balancer automatically**.

-    To provision this external load balancer automatically (if supported), add the appropriate `annotations` in the `proxy` service of your values.yaml (see below) to attach any Load Balancer configuration information to the metadata of your service:
+    To provision this external load balancer automatically (if supported) and attach any Load Balancer configuration information to the metadata of your servic, add the appropriate `annotations` in the `proxy.service` of your values.yaml (see below):

     ```yaml
     proxy: